 To see a copy of the FPDCC Employment Plan, click here

-To see FPDCC’s Fourth Amended List of Shakman-Exempt Positions, click here
+To see FPDCC’s Fifth Amended List of Shakman-Exempt Positions, click here

 To see Exempt Job Descriptions, click here

 Download the PDF to see Promotional Examination Study Guide & Reading List for the Sergeant Rank.
 Posted June 16, 2014.